devramar/Edo-4-617/Campaign Vault/3 Session.md

 summary:
 M.Steele went to look into the "LNP rift labs" but he didn't come back to tell em what's up.
 - 2 years

+church bar. the holy pit. teleportation shit. poggers. lil rats on the track.

+i texted lucky. "dickheads in white uniforms have been blabbing about some rift labs."

+some business sense shows these guys are real nasty associates in some way of the LNP.

+fattock looked into the lnp heirarchy